FortiGate

 Please power cycle.
 System halted.

-We recommend upgrading FortiOS to a version that supports the BIOS security check to maximize the security posture of the device.
-Only if the upgrade of FortiOS is not possible then please follow the instructions below in order to change the BIOS security level.
+It is recommend to upgrade FortiOS to a version that supports the BIOS security check to maximize the security posture of the device.

-To change the BIOS security level, ensure a console cable is connected, which is required to access the necessary menus.
-Then, follow this sequence in the BIOS menu:
+1. To change the BIOS security level, ensure a serial console cable is connected and power on the device.

 FortiGate-60F